Green Christmas (Stan Freberg song): Initial reception

 The record was attacked in advertising trade magazines.
 It was played only twice in New York by one disc jockey, and the station's sales department threatened to have him fired if he played it again.
 George Carlin once told Freberg that he was almost fired from a DJ job in Shreveport, Louisiana for playing the record repeatedly.
 He told his boss it was "the most moral record ever made."
 KMPC in Los Angeles played the record, but some advertisers required that their ads be scheduled more than fifteen minutes away from it.
 An editorial in the Los Angeles Times condemned it, but the author later admitted he had not listened to it.
 Similarly, Robert Wood, the station manager of KNXT-TV in Los Angeles (later president of CBS), cancelled a TV interview with Freberg because the record was "sacrilegious" and he did not need to hear it because he had read about it.
 KRLA, Pasadena (Freberg's hometown) showed it as reaching #3 in popularity in their printed survey.
 It is unclear whether this was based on sales or airplay.

 Station KFWB, then known as "Color Radio Channel 98", where the record reached No. 3 on 3 January 1959, also kept on playing it.
-KFI, then the Earl C. Anthony station, played it a few times and then discontinued this, as did many other stations because of a negative reaction from the advertising community.
+KFI, then the Earl C. Anthony station, played it a few times and then discontinued it, as did many other stations because of a negative reaction from the advertising community.

 However, the mail Freberg received from the public, including rabbis and Christian clergy, was overwhelmingly positive.

 Aftermath

 Within six months, Coca-Cola and Marlboro, both recognizably satirized in the record without being named, asked Freberg for advertising campaigns.
 He turned down Marlboro (Freberg, a devout Christian, was adamantly against promoting tobacco and alcohol products), but he created a campaign for Coca-Cola that was very effective.
-Contrary to the predictions of Lloyd Dunn (see above) and others, Freberg would become a prominent figure in advertising himself, producing several iconic advertisements in the 1960s and 1970s.
+Contrary to the predictions of Lloyd Dunn (see above) and others, Freberg became a prominent figure in advertising himself, producing several iconic advertisements in the 1960s and 1970s.

-Some years later, Time magazine was going to publish an essay in their Christmas issue about the overcommercialization of Christmas, including considerable attention to Green Chri$tma$.
+Some years later, Time magazine was going to publish an essay in their Christmas issue about the overcommercialization of Christmas, including considerable attention to "Green Chri$tma$".
 The essay was killed at the last minute due to pressure from their sales department.